duty-bound/ramda/Ramda.md

 #### ap

-Applies the provided list of functions to each element of a list and returns
+Applies the provided list of functions to each element of a list and returns everything in a single array.

 ## Mapping
 #### addIndex
 Returns an iterative function capable of making use of an index, from an existing one.
 Therefore it needs to be supplied with an iterative function such as 'map'.